CheckPointSW/CheckPointAnsibleMgmtCollection/README.md

 This Ansible collection provides control over a Check Point management server using Check Point's web-services APIs.

-The Ansible Check Point moduules reference can be found here: https://docs.ansible.com/ansible/latest/modules/list_of_network_modules.html#check-point Note - look only at the `cp_mgmt_*` modules, cause the `checkpoint_*` will be depricated.
+The Ansible Check Point modules reference can be found here: https://docs.ansible.com/ansible/latest/modules/list_of_network_modules.html#check-point Note - look only at the `cp_mgmt_*` modules, cause the `checkpoint_*` will be depricated.